The Grand Old Duke of York

-"The Grand Old Duke of York" (also sung as The Noble Duke of York) is an English children's nursery rhyme, often performed as an action song.
-The eponymous duke has been argued to be a number of the bearers of that title, particularly Prince Frederick, Duke of York and Albany (1763–1827) and its lyrics (where the duke marches ten thousand soldiers up and down a hill for no apparent reason) have become proverbial for futile action.
+"The Grand Old Duke of York" is an English children's nursery rhyme, often performed as an action song.
+The eponymous duke has been argued to be a number of the bearers of that title, particularly Prince Frederick, Duke of York and Albany (1763–1827), and its lyrics (where the duke marches ten thousand soldiers up and down a hill for no apparent reason) have become proverbial for futile action.
 It has a Roud Folk Song Index number of 742.
 "The Grand Old Duke of York" is also sung to the tune of "A-Hunting We Will Go".

+The oldest version of the song that survives is from 1642, under the title 'Old Tarlton's song', attributed to the stage clown Richard Tarlton (1530–1588).
+The lyrics of this version were referring to a King of France instead of a Duke.